North Dakota judges, Supreme Court justices seek salary increase

 The state’s judges and Supreme Court justices are asking the state Legislature for salary increases they say are overdue.

-The increases sought over two years -- 20% in July 2023, 15% in July 2024 -- under House Bill 1002 would put the officials near the middle of the pack when compared to other states, a panel of representatives told the Bismarck Tribune editorial board on Tuesday.
+The increases sought over two years – 20% in July 2023, 15% in July 2024 - would put the officials near the middle of the pack when compared to other states, a panel of representatives told the Bismarck Tribune editorial board on Tuesday.
 The judges and justices now rank 40th and 41st in the nation, respectively, according to the National Center for State Courts.

 Judicial officers in recent years have opted not to push for raises in light of state budget cuts or dips in the farm economy, Northeast District Judge Barbara Whelan said.